Louisiana Books: The Best Books Set in the Bayou State

-Whether you’re participating in our Read Around the USA Challenge or simply found your way to our website researching books set in Louisiana, we’ve curated a diverse list of highly-rated titles about the Natural State!
+Whether you’re participating in our Read Around the USA Challenge or simply found your way to our website researching books set in Louisiana, we’ve curated a diverse list of highly-rated titles about the Bayou State!
 If you’re looking for another state, check our comprehensive list of books set in every state.

 Dusk photo of Jackson Square New Orleans with 3 book covers